Blended Course Map:CSD 709: Language Development and Disorders in School Age Populations: School Methods and Procedures in Speech Language Pathology

 Activity: Mock IEP meeting (unit 6)

 Description: Students use the resources/readings provided to learn the components and requirements of a student’s Individualized Education Plan (IEP) meeting.
-Each member of the team will be assigned a role and students will then create and videotape a mock IEP meeting.
+Each team member will be assigned a role, and students will then create and videotape a mock IEP meeting.

 Modality: Supplemental Model

-Activity Sequence: Pre-Class: Readings and video examples present new information, build knowledge, and prepare students for further activities that encourage deeper learning.
+Activity Sequence: Pre-Class: Readings and video examples present new information, build knowledge, and prepare students for further activities, encouraging deeper learning.
 In-Class: In groups, write a script and videotape the mock IEP meeting.
-Post-Class: Reflect on and evaluate the learning experience via a quick knowledge check which is done online at the end of class.
+Post-Class: Reflect on and evaluate the learning experience via a quick online knowledge check at the end of class.

 Objectives Supported: Unit 6/Method: Plan, organize, and prepare an IEP meeting according to the DPI guidelines.